zhanghaoyu9931/KuafuPrimer/README.md

 ```

 The input for `envi_forEva` and `primers_forEva` is the output directory of primer design  procedure.
-This program will output the designed ecosystem specific primer pair, the selected V-region and in-silico PCR accuracy of it:
+This program will output the designed communities specific primer pair, the selected V-region and in-silico PCR accuracy of it:

 ```
 Designed ecosystem specific primer pair for output/demo_PCR_output is ['GYCACAYTGGRACTGAGA', 'GGACTACCAGGGTATCTAA'], targeting v3v4 V-region, with 97.27% in-silico PCR amplicon accuracy.